some-elp/e7-gear-sim/README.md

 ## Gear Roll Gacha
 Users can input the gear's tier and level, along with substats, after which you can hit enhance and see what rolls you get on your gear.
 ## Evaluate Gear
 By inputting piece, set, mainstat, and substats, the page will give the user a percentage chance of the gear being usable.
-"Usability" is currently defined as a gear that meets the requirements for a unit archetype and ends with all substats average or better.
-This is a flawed definition that will be changed later.
+"Usability" is currently defined as a gear that meets the requirements for a unit archetype and ends with at least three out of four substats being average rolls or better.
+This definition may be changed in the future.